-Mentors Care recruits mentors throughout the community at Sunday Schools, Small groups, Community Clubs, Chamber of Commerce.
+Mentors Care recruits mentors throughout the community at Sunday Schools, Small groups, Community Clubs, Chamber of Commerce and more.
 Creating excitement and momentum in the community is key to a successful program.
-This program will not exist without the community catching the vision and seeing how they fit into making a change in their own back yard.
+This program will not exist without the community catching the vision and seeing how each fits in with making a change in their own back yard.

 Mentors will also be supplied with talking points and updated grades each week for the mentor and student meetings.

-Equips mentors with 24 Talking Points workbook.
-This workbook is intentionally moving the student towards thinking about a future and how to get there.
+We equip each mentor with a 24-Talking-Points workbook.
+This workbook is intentionally moving their student forward in thinking about a future and how to get there.

-The coordinator will insure that the student and mentor will meet each week, moving the at-risk student to become a successful student with the goal of graduating high school and having a plan for a future.
+Our qualified in-school mentor coordinators ensure that students and mentors meet one-on-one each week, moving closer and closer to the goal of graduating high school and having plansfor a future.

-The coordinator will work closely with the school staff to identify at-risk students in need of a mentor as well as networking with the community to fill any physical and emotional needs the student may have to stay in school.
+Coordinators work closely with school staff and administrators to identify at-risk students in need of a mentor.
+We also network with the community to fill any physical and emotional needs our students may have to roadblocking their abilities to stay in school.

-With the assistance of a qualified coordinator employed by Mentors Care and working full time on campus, the mentor can help find ways of improving a students circumstances and unique needs.
+With the assistance of qualified coordinators employed by Mentors Care and working full time on campus, mentors can help find ways of improving a student’s circumstances and unique needs.

-More importantly, through the collaboration of the mentor and the coordinator, the student is encouraged to be confident and resilient to reach their potential so that their scholastic performance and life circumstances can improve.
+More importantly, through the collaboration of mentors and their coordinator, their student is encouraged to be confident and resilient enough to reach their potential so that their scholastic performance and life circumstances can improve.

-Over the course of 8 months, mentors spend approximately one hour each week with their student, Topics of discussion are:
+Over the course of 8 months, mentors spend approximately one hour each week with their mentee.
+Topics of discussion are:

 - Review grades